-Though most of the ones we’ve looked at are designed for campervans and small- to medium-sized motorhomes, many also work well with vans and cars.
+Though most of the awnings we’ve looked at are designed for campervans and small- to medium-sized motorhomes, many also work well with vans and cars.
 A growing number of people are realising they can camp comfortably with some clever finessing of an ordinary car.
 Have a look at our article on car camping.

-Driveaway awning knowhow
+Campervan awning knowhow

-- Great for keeping your camping pitch marked while you’re out for the day; for a dining room, extra bedroom, pets, kids or even a shower!
+A driveaway awning or shelter is great for keeping your camping pitch marked while you’re out for the day; for a dining room, extra bedroom, pets, kids or even a shower!

 - Mark your wheel position when you drive off for the day.
 Otherwise, you’ll have a job lining yourself up again.
 We like Bev Bottomley’s tip – use tent pegs to pin down two small plant pots in the ground at the centre of both awning-side wheels.

 - Fittings vary – some attach to an existing wind-out awning or awning channel using beading.
 Some attach to roof bars.
-And some have magnets.
+And some have magnets

 - Check your rail (J or C shape), check the rail size.
 A figure of eight fitting makes attaching and detaching quicker and easier, but can come loose in a strong wind.